fairlearn/fairlearn/docs/user_guide/assessment.rst

 Fairlearn provides the :class:`fairlearn.metrics.MetricFrame` class to help with this quantification.
-Suppose we have some 'true' values, some predictions from a model, and also a sensitive feature recorded for each:
+Suppose we have some 'true' values, some predictions from a model, and also a sensitive feature recorded for each.
+The sensitive feature, denoted by :code:`sf_data`, can take on one of three values:

 .. doctest:: assessment_metrics